-This course is a continuation of MFL 2213 with additional literary and cultural readings and compositions as well as a review of essential elements of grammar.
+This course builds on MFL 2213 with additional literary and cultural readings and compositions as well as a review of essential elements of grammar.
 Three hours lecture per week.
 Credit, three semester hours.
 (Prerequisite: MFL 2213)

 MUSIC APPLIED (MUA)

 (Brass, Guitar, Percussion, Piano, Voice, and Woodwinds)